openmls/openmls/book/src/traits/traits.md

 #### Example: Key packages

-This is only an example, but illustrate that the application may need to do more when it comes to implementing storage.
+This is only an example, but it illustrates that the application may need to do more when it comes to implementing storage.

-Key packages are only deleted by OpenMLS when they are used and _not_ last resort key packages (which are supposed to be used multiple times).
+Key packages are only deleted by OpenMLS when they are used and _not_ last resort key packages (which may be used multiple times).
 The application needs to implement some logic to manage last resort key packages.

 ```rust,no_run,noplayground
 {{#include ../../../traits/src/storage.rs:write_key_package}}
 ```

-The application may store the has references in a separate list with a validity period.
+The application may store the hash references in a separate list with a validity period.

 ```rust,ro_run,noplayground